ASTPrompter: Preference-Aligned Automated Language Model Red-Teaming to Generate Low-Perplexity Unsafe Prompts: Experiments

 \paragraph{Cross-architecture evaluation.} To assess a) our model's effectiveness at attacking architectures other than what it was trained against, and b) our approach's effectiveness in a zero-shot black box setting, we additionally conduct transfer experiments between Llama-3.1 8B, Mistral 7B \citep{jiang2023mistral}, Qwen 7B \citep{bai2023qwen}, and TinyLlama v1.1 \cite{zhang2024tinyllama}.
 Specifically, at train time, we tune each model to elicit toxicity from a frozen copy of itself; at test time, we zero-shot transfer the attacks in between tuned models.

 \paragraph{Perplexity weight ablations.} We conduct ablations across a single parameter, the perplexity weight in our reward formulation $\gamma$, to understand the tradeoff between likelihood and unsafeness.
 Because our approach is formulated as a single round optimization, this parameter can control the degree to which our method weights unsafeness or perplexity (unlike approaches such as \citet{diproadvprompter}, which requires separate filtering each time).
+For other parameters in the reward term, we performed a limited ablation at a small scale to fix their values that maximizes downstream defense toxicity; this ablation is described in \cref{sec:ablation-table}.

 \paragraph{Unsafety evaluation.} Llama Guard 3 \citep{inan2023llama}, a state-of-the-art safety filter, as our surrogate measure of unsafeness $R_\phi$.
 Llamaguard is a safety evaluation model that can be run locally during training without third-party APIs, allowing online sequence scoring.
 Notably, our method does not require the differentiability of $R_{\phi}$, and therefore can generalize to any reward signal.